-Recently, Shonen Jump announced that his new manga, Samurai 8, (which he's been working on since 2016) is due for serialization in Spring 2019, in this case he'll work as the writer of the new manga while it will be illustrated by Akira Okubo.
+Shonen Jump began publishing his new manga Samurai 8: The Tale of Hachimaru, (which he's been working on since 2016) on May 2019, where he worked as the writer of the manga while being illustrated by Akira Okubo.
 It ended in March 2020.

 Works associated with him:

 - Naruto (1997) - The Naruto pilot

 - Naruto - The work that catapulted him to fame.